zkonduit/ezkl/README.md

 ## Docs

-Use `cargo doc --open` to compile and open the docs in your default browser.
+Use `cargo doc --open --feature onnx` to compile and open the docs in your default browser.